rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

     * {number} - WhatsApp Number for that icon/button
 * Greetings
     * Greetings From filling before initiating the chat
-    * Display/reappear based on Time, page scroll
+    * Actions: Display/reappear based on Time, page scroll, Click, When an element is in ViewPort
 * Position to place
-    * Fixed: Fixed position to the screen (default, available in Free version)
+    * Fixed: Fixed position on the screen (default position)
     * Absolute: Fixed position to the body content.
-(Moves when the user scrolls page)
+(Moves when the user scrolls the page)
 * Time Delay - Displays WhatsApp after some time delay
 * Scroll Action - Displays WhatsApp after user scrolls the page of a given percentage
-* Display based on Website visitors login status
+* Display based on Website visitor's login status
-* Page-level settings - Change styles, time, scroll delay.
+* Page-level settings - Change styles, time delay, scroll delay, Greetings Template, and Greetings Content
 * WooCommerce
-    * Mulitple position to add WhatsApp in product pages.
+    * Overwrite greetings template, Content for Single product pages.
+    * Overwrite settings for Shop, Checkout, and Account pages at page level settings

 [PRO](https://holithemes.com/plugins/click-to-chat/pricing/)